 SUSAN VAN DEN HAM

-community and outreach manager
+EDUCATION and outreach manager

 Susan van den Ham studied dance teaching at Box Hill T.A.F.E graduating with a dance teaching and management diploma followed by a Bachelor of Dance at VCA in 2004 and a Post Graduate Diploma of Choreography in 2007.

 Susie’s interest in the moving body has lead her to further develop her independent exploration into Kinesiology, Ashtanga Yoga, Shiatsu Japanese Massage, Butoh, Body Mind Centering and Somatic movement.
 Drawing on these skills, Susie works across community engagement, managing the teaching and administration, with a particularly strong interest in choreographic play and facilitating contemporary dance classes and experiences for people with a disability and elderly.

 Susie has worked on performance projects by Ilan Abrahams, Tracks, Darwin Dance Collective, Caley O’Neil, Karen Heath a Melbourne based clarinettist, Alice Cummins and Adam Wheeler.
 Her performing highlights including the inaugural Pieces For Small Spaces by Lucy Guerin Inc and a short solo for 'Seamstress' season, a series of independent works presented in a sewing lounge at Melbourne Fringe ‘08.
 Through Sense of Place Physical Theatre, Susie performed in '1803' & 'In the field’ during 06 and "Beautiful Noise" dance and harp work by Jess Devereux, '14.

 Susie's choreographic works include: 'A Simple Dare' performed at Dancehouse, as part of a season graduating students and ‘ Black Alice’ and 'Cast Anchor' performed at Victorian Collage of the Arts as part of her graduating season.